hasura/graphql-engine/docs/graphql/core/databases/postgres/schema/default-values/created-updated-timestamps.rst

     choose ``created_at``:

     .. thumbnail:: /img/graphql/core/schema/created-at.png
         :alt: Add a created_at time on the Hasura console
-       :width: 1000px

     Click the ``Add column`` button.